Shoulder Exercises to Increase Strength – Garage Gym Builder

 What’s the key to improving your strength level?

 The answer is unequivocal – lifting heavy weight and doing so consistently!

-But there’s one vital factor that you need to count on in order to do that effectively – healthy shoulders.
+But there’s one vital factor that you need to count on to do that effectively – healthy shoulders.
 Without them, our workouts are going to be filled with pain (and not of the good kind).
-And, unless you are able to extend your range of shoulder mobility, your ability to perform the big moves that bring the big strength gains is going to be severely compromised.
+And, unless you can extend your range of shoulder mobility, your ability to perform the big moves that bring the significant strength gains is going to be severely compromised.

-In this article, we focus in on the key shoulder mobility exercises that you need to be doing every week in order to enhance your shoulder military, ward of injury and those gains coming.
+In this article, we focus in on the vital shoulder exercises that you need to be doing every week to enhance your shoulder military, ward of injury, and those gains coming.